jerryq0101/Qish-Unix-Shell/README.md

 Qish Overall average: <strong>0.325ms</strong>\
 Bash Overall average: <strong>30.761ms</strong>\
 \
 Interestingly, this shell performs quite fast despite the lack of optimization relative to bash.
 However, this is likely due to the lack of functionalities of the shell.
-(E.g. No histories, but it can actually run ssh and man pages).
+(E.g. No histories from up down arrow).

 More details on the tests can be found in `performance.c`.
 Try to run it!